// Where It All Began…

 By March 2012, WE Bridge International was accredited by the British Council for the teaching of English, it became authorised by the UK Border Agency to issue Student-Visitor Visas and had become a member of the highly prestigious body, English UK.
 A short time later the academy became a Cambridge ESOL exam preparation centre.

 In January, Dave Henson became majority shareholder and Managing Director.

 Dave had recently moved to Cardiff after living in Russia for 7 years where he had been working for a UK charity in a leadership development and coaching role.
 Dave came to WE Bridge with over 15 years of commercial and cross-cultural experience in international project management, leadership, training & coaching roles.

 Through broadening its recruitment efforts to include many more countries, WE Bridge continued to grow and therefore in June 2013 it had another premises move.
 WE Bridge moved to the 10th Floor at Southgate House, Wood Street.
 This is an executive standard of accommodation.
 WE Bridge took on this new facility with the aim of providing the most professional environmental standard for our students.
-Southgate House is situated within the new central business district of the Cardiff Enterprise Zone where the BBC and other well-known businesses and organisations will be moving to shortly.
-These facilities are unlike other language schools and give WEB a unique edge that students, agents, businesses and government bodies recognise.
+Southgate House is situated within the new central business district of the Cardiff Enterprise Zone where the BBC and other well-known businesses and organisations are located.
+These facilities are unlike other language schools and give WE Bridge a unique edge that students, agents, businesses and government bodies recognise.